IRT-Open-Source/scf/modules/STL2STLXML/README.md

 # STL2STLXML
-The STL2STLXML module that converts a binary file that conforms to EBU-STL (EBU Tech 3264) into an XML representation of EBU-STL.
+The STL2STLXML module converts a binary file that conforms to EBU-STL (EBU Tech 3264) into an XML representation of EBU-STL.
 The module is written in python.

+##Prerequisites
+Python 2.7.x

 ## USAGE